Coconut oil is extracted from the white flesh of mature coconuts harvested from coconut palm trees (Coco nucifera).

 At the upper end of the carbon chain, lauric acid (C-12) has 12 carbon molecules and behaves more like a long-chain fatty acid in your digestive system.
 But does quickly arrive in your liver for conversion to ketones.
 And is not stored in fat tissue like other dietary fats.

 Caprylic acid (C-8) and capric acid (C-10) bypass your lymphatic system and travel directly to your liver to be converted to ketones.
-These ketone bodies then travel throughout your body as an alternative energy supply for creating ATP to fuel mitochondria.
+These ketone bodies then travel throughout your body as an alternative fuel source to synthesize ATP in mitochondria.

 Fatty acids cannot cross the blood-brain barrier.
 But research has shown that caprylic acid (C-8), if not converted to ketones in your liver, can cross into the brain.
 For use by glial cells to create ketones within cells in your brain.[i]